Max Muncy Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 13th in the league.
+- The Red Sox pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.36).
+- The Red Sox have the 18th-ranked team ERA across all league pitching staffs (4.36).

-- Red Sox pitchers combine to give up 168 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- Paxton makes the start for the Red Sox, his 18th of the season.
-He is 7-4 with a 3.79 ERA and 97 strikeouts in 90 1/3 innings pitched.
+- Houck makes the start for the Red Sox, his 15th of the season.
+He is 3-7 with a 5.08 ERA and 66 strikeouts in 72 2/3 innings pitched.

-- The lefty last appeared on Tuesday against the Houston Astros, when he went four innings, allowing six earned runs while giving up nine hits.
+- The righty last pitched on Wednesday against the Houston Astros, when he went five innings, allowing three earned runs while giving up four hits.

-- The 34-year-old has put up a 3.79 ERA and 9.7 strikeouts per nine innings across 17 games this season, while allowing a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.